commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         <ul>
             <li>The "protein gap."
 Often used in reference to the difference between the amount of meat currently produced and the amount forecast to be demanded in the future.</li>
             <li>The "global protein shortage" or "global shortfalls in protein production."
 Used frequently by companies, organizations, and academics in reference to growing demand for animal products that cannot be met using current production methods.</li>
-            <li>A major media outlet unintentionally spreads misinformation about protein simply by confounding colloquial and scientific usages:<a href="https://www.bloomberg.com/news/articles/2022-06-08/chicken-on-track-to-overtake-beef-pork-as-top-protein">"poultry’s lower cost is making it the world’s No. 1 protein source"</a></li>
+            <li><a href="https://www.bloomberg.com/news/articles/2022-06-08/chicken-on-track-to-overtake-beef-pork-as-top-protein">"poultry’s lower cost is making it the world’s No. 1 protein source"</a> -- A major media outlet unintentionally spreads misinformation about protein simply by confounding colloquial and scientific usages.</li>
         </ul>
         </td>
     </tr>